NoahCarnahan/connection-spotter/README.md

 connection-spotter
 ==================

 ConnectionSpotter is a firefox add-on created with the add-on sdk.
+It enhances the news reading experience by revealing hidden connections between politicians, business people, corporations, and organizations.

+Checkout the [site](http://noahcarnahan.github.io/connection-spotter/) to get started using ConnectionSpotter.

-Setup instructions coming soon.
-Checkout the [site](http://noahcarnahan.github.io/connection-spotter/) for more info.
+Setup instructions for development coming soon...